|

-Catherine Moore (née Johnson), who was
+Catherine Moore (née Johnson) was possibly born in

-London Jury before the Court Recorder at the Old Bailey
+Jury before the Court Recorder at the Old Bailey

 Sessions which commenced on 18 April 1787, that is, less